A Stress System that Doesn't Listen to You

 In the depths of our brain, we own a primitive center called the limbic system.
 We share it with many animals.
 It has not changed or evolved since the cave ages.
-It has kept us and many other animal species from extinction.
+It has saved us, and many other animal species, from extinction.

 What a blessing!
-Can you even imagine if you, your conscious brain, were to handle the chores of breathing, heart rate and blood pressure regulation, functions of your bowels, bladder, liver and stomach?
-To decide every second how all the organs should alter their function in reponse to changing demands?
+Can you even imagine if you, and your conscious brain, were to handle the chores of breathing, heart rate and blood pressure regulation, functions of your bowels, bladder, liver and stomach?
+To decide every second how all the organs should alter their function in response to changing demands?
 No way!
-You woudn't want to live that way.
-Fortunately, it is all automated for you, courtesy of the incredible and miraculous body physiology.
+You wouldn't want to live that way.
+Fortunately, it is all automated for you, courtesy of our incredible and miraculous body physiology.

 synapses).
 These nerves originate in the brain and their end-fibers go to every internal body organ.

 Sympathetic nerves are the ones involved in stress response.
 In their nerve endings, they store small amounts of adrenaline and noradrenaline they can inject instantaneously into the organs for an immediate response.
-Ever wondered why your heart rate goes up so quickly with the slightest provocation!?
+Ever wondered why your heart rate goes up instantly with the slightest provocation!?

 So who is in charge?
 Who orders all these changes?
 The hypothalamus, a tiny gland size of an almond, that resides in the limbic system, the subconscious and the most primitive part of our brain.
 We are not aware of its existence or its function.
-It is so tiny and yet it does so much!
+It is so tiny, the size of an almond, and yet it does so much!

 mouth gets dry.
 You might feel an urge to urinate (bladder contracts) or eliminate waste (bowel activity increases).